 The algorithm that refused to be a patient in the legal ICU 🏥

 OpenEvidence's system analyzes medical records, articles, and real-time data to offer suggested diagnoses and treatments.
-The EU AI Act would place it in the high-risk category, requiring constant audits, algorithmic transparency, and bias assessments.
-Complying with this involves operational and legal costs that the company considered disproportionate for the European market.
+The EU AI Act would place it in the high-risk category, requiring constant audits, algorithmic transparency, and bias evaluations.
+Complying with this entails operational and legal costs that the company considered disproportionate for the European market.
 The decision reflects a pattern: tech companies prefer to leave rather than adapt their models to regulatory frameworks they consider ambiguous.

 Europe prefers doctors to consult a crystal ball 🔮